Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 18 times

 AzerTAg.az

-“Armenian armed forces, located in Voskevan village of Noyemberyan region, Paravakar village of Ijevan region, on nameless hills in Berd and Krasnoselsk regions subjected to fire the positions of the Azerbaijani Army located in Kohnagishlag village of Agstafa region, Mazam village of Gazakh region, Garalar village of Tovuz region and on nameless hills in Gadabay region.”
+“Armenian armed forces, located on nameless hills in Noyemberyan region, in Paravakar village of Ijevan region, in Chinari village of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located, in Gushchu Ayrim, Mazam villages and on nameless hills in Gazakh region, in Asrik Jirdakhan village of Tovuz region, and in Goyali village of Gadabay region.”

-“The positions of Azerbaijani Army were also fired from positions of Armenian military units located near the occupied Javahirli village of Aghdam region, Kuropatkino village of Khojavand region, Ashaghi Veysalli, Gorgan, Horadiz villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy and Tartar regions,” the ministry added.
+“The positions of the Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh village of Tartar region, Javahirli village of Aghdam region, Kuropatkino village of Khojavand region, Mehdili village of Jabrayil, as well as from positions located on nameless hills in Tartar, Aghdam, Khojavand regions,” the ministry added.

 Text contains orthographic mistake